 TMJ & Teeth Grinding

 Most patients don’t realize they grind their teeth until they visit the dentist.
 Teeth grinding can cause symptoms such as headaches, facial pain, jaw pain, worn or damaged teeth, and chipped teeth.
-Teeth grinding can also affect your bite, which may require advanced treatment.
+Also, teeth grinding can affect your bite, which may require advanced treatment.

 Dr. Deckard offers comprehensive, personalized solutions for patients suffering from teeth grinding.
-Some patients may need a combination of treatments to create a treatment plan that is best-suited for their specific needs.
+Some patients may need a combination of treatments to create a plan best suited to their needs.
+Dr. Deckard will provide an in-office visual examination and take dental X-rays to create a treatment plan that addresses teeth grinding and related symptoms, including tooth wear and headaches.

-- Oral sleep appliance: An oral sleep appliance is custom-designed to fit your smile.
-An oral sleep appliance can prevent the teeth from clenching and grinding while you sleep.
+An oral sleep appliance is custom-designed to fit your smile.
+It can prevent teeth from clenching and grinding while you sleep.
+We can take dental impressions in our office to ensure that appliances fit correctly.
+Our office sends this impression to a lab, which creates the appliance from hard plastic.

-- Restorative Dentistry: For advanced cases of teeth grinding, Dr. Deckard may recommend restorative dentistry to restore function and health to the smile.
-Your treatment may include dental crowns or tooth bonding.
-If any teeth need to be extracted, Dr. Deckard offers dental implants, dental bridges, and denture to replace them.
+For advanced cases of teeth grinding, Dr. Deckard may recommend restorative dentistry to restore function and health to the smile.
+Your treatment may include dental crowns or tooth bonding, which cover and protect areas of wear and tooth damage.
+If Dr. Deckard needs to extract severely damaged teeth, he will offer dental implants, dental bridges, and dentures to replace them.
+These restorations replace one or more missing teeth and look and function like natural teeth.

 Teeth Grinding FAQs